sciola-framework/sciola/README.md

 </p>

-In this directory are the application's configuration files.
+In this directory are the database development files used by the ORM (Object-Relational Mapping).

 ##